code-coaching/blog-posts/quasar-toh-layouts-pages.en.md

 There is still room for improvement, not in terms of maintenance, but to avoid bugs caused by typos.
 Currently `Dashboard` and `HeroList` are added manually at each location where there is reference to this `named route`.
 The last improvement added in this article is to add an object that contains all `named routes`.

-At the top of `src/router/routes.ts` it now says:
+At the top of `src/router/routes.ts` add the following:

 ```js
 export const ROUTE_NAMES = {